 Derrick M. Lane, Chief Marketing Officer As CMO, Derrick Lane believes in “relishing in the beauty of today, while creatively imagining tomorrow’s opportunities.”
 Mr. Lane has been fascinated by the everyday use of technology from age seven and married both his passions for technology and advertising together as a Senior advertising executive at R.J.
 Dale Advertising & Public Relations.
 Upon joining BlackDoctor.org initially as Marketing Director, he then became Chief Content Officer and ultimately Chief Marketing Officer.

-In his current role, Mr. Lane oversees all online and offline marketing efforts, traditional and new media, while forging creative ways to strategically deliver relevant health content in a contemporary, pop-culture society.
-Mr. Lane also teaches digital marketing to various faith-based and community institutions, creates branded networking events, and sits on the board for various organizations.
+In his current role, Mr. Lane oversees all online and offline marketing efforts, traditional and new media, while forging creative ways to strategically over-deliver on KPIs from BDO’s Fortune 50 advertisers.
+Mr. Lane also teaches digital marketing to various faith-based and community institutions, creates branded networking events, and sits on the board for various community empowerment organizations.

 Jade I. M. Curtis, Executive Editor As executive editor, Jade Curtis is responsible for leading the charge for health equity in the Black community by creating “how to do it, you can do it“ content.
 Curtis keeps her finger on the pulse of Black America by leveraging culture, content, and technology to help people live healthier, happier lives.
 This is done via BDO polls and surveys, social listening via the BDO Facebook page, and more.
 Curtis oversees the largest production of health and wellness content targeted to Black consumers.
 Notable accomplishments include having BDO added to the US National Archives of Medicine and helping millions of Blacks get vaccinated in partnership with the Black Coalition Against Covid.
 On a daily basis, no one drives more targeted health conversations to Black adults than Jade Curtis on the BDO health and wellness platform.